KevinKra/Notes/certifications/aws/developer/resource.md

 ### Environment Tier

 - The environment is the heart of the application.
-The **_Environment Tier_** designates the _type of application_ that the environment runs, and determines what resources Elastic Beanstalk provisions to support it.
+The **Environment Tier designates the _type of application_** that the environment runs, and determines what resources Elastic Beanstalk provisions to support it.

-- When you launch an Elastic Beanstalk environment, you first choose an _environment tier_.
+- When you launch an Elastic Beanstalk environment, you first choose an environment tier.

 - There are two environment tiers in Elastic Beanstalk: **Web Server Tier** and **Worker Environment Tier**.